amoghdodawad/aps-portfolio/readme.md

 - Propose new functionalities to enhance the domain.
 - Explore business use cases, challenges, and benefits.
 - Suggest suitable algorithms and design techniques.

 ---

+# System Design
+- The key users in this system are:
+    1. **Watcher:** The person who is consuming the video streams.
+    2. **Content creators / Uploaders:** The people who are sharing their content.
+    3. **The platform providers:** This refers to the organisation that is providing the OTT services.
+- Architecture of the system:
+    - The system would be microservices architcture as there are many independent service offerings like streaming, uploading, transcoding etc.
+    - As the system is a distributed one, we would need orchestrators and proxies to ensure smoothing functioning of the system.
+    - There would also be a pub-sub mechanism for an effective inter-service communication.
+    - The upload service is responsible for accepting the uploads by the content creators.
+    - The transcoding service picks up the uploaded video and transcodes it into multiple resolutions and formats like MPEG-DASH or HLS.
+    - The streaming service is responsible for streaming the video whenever requested by any user.
+- Process / walk-through:
+    - Initially a content-creator uploads a video to the platform through upload service.
+    - Upon completion of the upload, the upload service notifies the transcoding service to start the transcoding.
+    - Upon receiving this message, the video is transcoded into multiple resolutions in either MPEG-DASH or HLS format etc.
+    - Upon the completion of this phase, the video is now ready to be consumed.
+    - Whenever the user requests for the video, it is delivered to him/her via the streaming service.

+---